Locked Up (song): Remixes and other versions

-Knobody produced an alternate of the song, featuring Styles P, which appears as both a B-side on the single and as a bonus track on the UK version of the album.
+Knobody produced an alternate of the song, featuring Styles P, which appears as both a B-side on the single and as a bonus track on the UK version of the album Trouble.

 In 2004, T-Pain sampled the song in a parody recording "I'm Fucked Up", which became a main factor in him getting signed to Konvict Kartel.
 New Zealand rapper Savage appears on a remix on the song that was later included on his debut album, Moonshine, in 2005.

-The same year, the song was sampled in the track "Won't Let Me Out" by C-Murder.
+The same year, the song was sampled in the track "Won't Let Me Out" by C-Murder from his album The Truest Shit I Ever Said.
 A music video was produced to promote the single.
 The video was directed by FlyyKai, and was edited to both the album version and the remix featuring Styles P. The French CD single also has a remix featuring French rapper Booba, which is also Akon's favorite "Locked Up" remix.

 Another remix featuring Styles and British rapper Taz was included on the UK version of Trouble.

-A remixed version of the song was released on September 4, 2020, by American rapper 6ix9ine titled "Locked Up, Pt.
+A remixed parody version of the song was released on September 4, 2020, by American rapper 6ix9ine titled "Locked Up, Pt.
 2" appears on his second studio album, TattleTales (2020).

+A version by EDM artists Steve Aoki and Trinix was released in August 2023; it appeared on Aoki's eighth album Hiroquest 2: Double Helix, released in November of the same year.

+Controversy surrounding Akon's criminal past claims

+Despite his history of presenting himself as someone with a long criminal past, which was further fueled by "Locked Up," Akon's only criminal conviction by this point in time was in fact only a conviction in New Jersey on a gun charge which resulted in him only getting three years probation and no prison time.